 What Is the Difference Between Grief and PTSD?

-The main difference between grief and PTSD (post-traumatic stress disorder) is that grief is a normal reaction to loss, whereas PTSD is listed as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM–5).
+One of the differences between grief and PTSD (post-traumatic stress disorder) is that grief is a normal reaction to loss, whereas PTSD is listed as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM–5).

 The term PTSD was originally coined by psychologists working with veterans who had been affected by the traumas of service in Vietnam.
 In the past, problems in returning soldiers would have been called ‘shell shock’ a term which came into use amongst the soldiers themselves.